Quantum-Accelerators/quacc/docs/src/user/covalent.md

 print(result)
 ```

-Here, you can see that it is quite trivial to set up a workflow using the recipes within QuAcc.
+Here, you can see that it is quite trivial to set up a workflow using the recipes within Quacc.
 We define the full workflow as a `Lattice` object and stitch together the individual workflow steps.
-By default, all QuAcc recipe functions are `Electron` objects, so we didn't need to use the `@ct.electron` decorator around the functions here.
+By default, all Quacc recipe functions are `Electron` objects, so we didn't need to use the `@ct.electron` decorator around the functions here.

 Covalent will also automatically construct a directed acyclic graph of the inputs and outputs for each calculation to determine which jobs are dependent on one another and the order the jobs should be run.
 In this example, Covalent will know not to run `job2` until `job1` has completed.
 While that may seem obvious here, this can be quite powerful when you start to construct more complex workflows and start to dispatch individual `Electron` calculations on remote compute resources.